trombik/ansible-role-opensearch/README.md

 The role installs `opensearch` from the official tar archive.
 This is a huge hack until when Amazon or distributions release packages.

+Role variables relating to source installation, `opensearch_src_*`,  are deliberately not documented.

 The role does not install JDK package.
 The bundled JDK is used instead.

 The role imports a PGP key into `root`'s keyring from the upstream project to